8 ways to un-invite junk from your home

 6. Organize and update cluttered spaces

 Go through your typical cluttered spaces, whether it’s junk drawers, under the bed storage, the top shelves, or even that chair in the corner covered in miscellaneous items.
-Donate any unused and unloved items to charity, recycle appropriate items, and trash anything broken or unusable.
+Remove clutter and donate any unused and unloved items to charity, recycle appropriate items, and trash anything broken or unusable.
 Once those spaces are cleared, it’ll be easier to maintain them and stay on top of any piling junk.
 Updating the area with nice decor may also help avoid items piling up there.
 Need help responsibly getting rid of the junk after decluttering?
 1-800-GOT-JUNK? works with various local charities and recycling centers, to ensure your items are properly disposed of!

 7. Commit to the “one in/one out” rule